 And what are your goals for the 2019 road season?
 Is there anything in particular that you are targetting?

-I will be working with the team to get some results in the Nation Cup events during the season.
+I will be working with the team to get some results in the Nations Cup events during the season.
 In between these, it will be working towards one day and stage races wins that suit my attributes.

 Finally, what are your ambitions longer-term in cycling?